-The toutouwai and kākā research is led by Dr Rachael Shaw, a Lecturer and Rutherford Discovery Fellow at Victoria University of Wellington.
+The toutouwai and kākā research is led by Dr Rachael Shaw, a Senior Lecturer at Te Herenga Waka Victoria University of Wellington.
 Here’s a few words from her:

 “My research interests have ranged from evaluating potential evolutionary pathways for brood parasitic behavior in birds to testing the cognitive abilities of Eurasian jays (and even a few elephants…).
 My current research investigates the role that cognition plays in the lives of wild birds.
 Ultimately, my aim is to understand the processes by which cognition evolves and how we might harness cognition for conservation.”